Skip to main content

 In some cases, when your code uses timers (setTimeout, setInterval, clearTimeout, clearInterval), your tests may become unpredictable, slow and flaky.

 To solve these problems, or if you need to rely on specific timestamps in your code, most testing frameworks offer the option to replace the real timers in your tests with fake ones.
-This should be used sporadically and not on a regular basis since using it contains some overhead.
+This has a side effect - when using fake timers in your tests, all of the code inside your test uses fake timers.

 The common pattern to setup fake timers is usually within the beforeEach, for example: